openvinotoolkit/openvino/docs/install_guides/installing-openvino-runtime.md

 @endsphinxdirective

-You can choose how to install OpenVINO™ Runtime according to your operating system:
+You can choose how to install Intel® Distribution of OpenVINO™ toolkit 2022.1 according to your operating system:

 * [Install OpenVINO Runtime on Linux](installing-openvino-linux-header.md)
 * [Install OpenVINO Runtime on Windows](installing-openvino-windows-header.md)